sequenceiq/blog-test/source/_posts/2014-09-14-database-upgrade-process.markdown

 2. automatically generate diffs between two versions of the database
 3. automatically update a database based on changelogs

-We have created a docker image with a liquibase installation.
+We have created a docker image with a `liquibase` installation.
 You can find the project [here](https://github.com/sequenceiq/docker-liquibase);

 The image can be built locally with the command:
 ```docker build -t sequenceiq/docker-liquibase .```

 from the project root, or pulled from the Docker repository:
 ```docker pull sequenceiq/docker-liquibase```

-Containers built from this image can be used to perform liquibase operations on any host.
-This saves us a lot of time by having the installation and configuration shipped and helps us to automate some of the tasks;
+Containers built from this image can be used to perform `liquibase` operations on any host.
+This saves us a lot of time by having the installation and configuration shipped and helps us to automate most of the tasks;

-You can use the container for performing liquibase tasks manually in a terminal, or you can start the container to automatically perform specific tasks (and quit eventually)
+You can use the container for performing liquibase tasks manually in a terminal, or you can start the container to automatically perform specific tasks (and quit eventually).

 To start the container linked to the previously started database container and perform manual operations, run: